Ziemniakoss/sfdx-metadata-splitter/README.md

 ## How to use

-Each command has will print help to console if you add
+Each command will print help to console if you add

 ```
 --help
 ```

 flag to command invocation.

 ### Installation